Trusted by 50,000+ customers worldwide

 SWIFT (Banks)

-SWIFT (Society for Worldwide Interbank Financial Telecommunication) is the messaging network banks use to send payment instructions.
-It does not move money directly -- it sends secure messages between banks telling them to debit and credit accounts.
+SWIFT is the messaging network banks use to send payment instructions globally.
+It does not move money directly — it sends secure messages between banks telling them to debit and credit accounts.
+Your funds pass through one or more correspondent (intermediary) banks before reaching the recipient, and each one deducts its own fee in transit.

-• Banks add 3-5% exchange rate margin on top
+• Banks add a 3–5% currency conversion mark-up on top

 Local Payment Rails (Specialists)